Four Alabama officers hurt after argument over dog ends in deadly shooting

 Officers returned fire, killing the suspect.
 However, the four officers were taken to a nearby hospital after two officers were shot while the other two were grazed by gunfire during the incident.
 All four officers are expected to recover from their injuries.

-The Alabama Law Enforcement Agency's State Bureau of Investigation is leading a probe into the shooting.
+The Alabama Law Enforcement Agency's State Bureau of Investigation is leading the probe into the shooting.

 This is a developing story.
 Please check back for updates.